LLNL/spheral/docs/developer/dev/diagnostic_tools.rst

 ==============================

 ``tests/performance.py`` contains a set of performance regression tests.
 These tests allow a developer to estimate the performance implications of code under development and compare it to the current development branch of Spheral.
+When a merge to the develop branch occurs, the CI runs this regression test multiple times to accumulate benchmark timing data in a centralized directory (``/usr/WS2/sduser/Spheral/benchmark``).
 The general procedure to comparing performance regression tests is:

 #.
-Run the performance regression tests from an installation using ``N`` nodes:
+Run the performance regression tests from an installation using 2 nodes (number of nodes used in benchmark run by CI):
    ::

-      ./spheral-ats --numNodes N --loc perftest tests/performance.py
+      ./spheral-ats --numNodes 2 --loc perftest tests/performance.py

 #.
 Once the tests are finished running, activate the Thicket virtual environment installed for Spheral developers
    ::